zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 *   Whether or not the sandbox should log failures
 *   The user's home directory
 *   Information about the specific OS version (10.9, 10.10, etc.)
-*   The path to the main `Google Chromium.app` bundle
+*   The path to the main `Google Monyhar.app` bundle
-*   The PID of the Chromium process
+*   The PID of the Monyhar process
 *   If applicable, the path to the permitted directory that the process can read and write to.

-The sandbox directives most commonly used in Chromium's V2 profiles are documented here for future reference.
+The sandbox directives most commonly used in Monyhar's V2 profiles are documented here for future reference.

 ```(deny default)``` - All resource access is denied by default.
 The